 Do not move into pain while doing a stretch.
 If you feel pain, back off a bit until you are just out of the place of pain.
 Listen to your body.
 A stretch should not cause pain.
 Pain tells you that you are stretching too much, beyond what is safe for your body to do.
 You do not want to sprain a muscle, tear a ligament, or dislocate a joint.
 With regular practice you should make progress without moving into the place of pain.

-If you have joint or back injuries, or any other health concern, consult with your physician before proceeding with any exercises.
+If you have joint or back injuries, or any other health concern, consult with your physician before trying any new exercises.

 As in All of Life